MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/storage-firmware-update-driver.md

 1. Open the extension INF file with the Notepad app.
 For example, type `notepad .\SurfaceDiskExtnPackage.inf`.

 1. Verify that the extension INF file contains the information for the drives you are updating.
-See the [OEM Disk Extension INF file](#oem-disk-extension-inf-sample) in this topic for an example extension INF.
+See [Disk extension INF file](disk-extension-inf-sample) in this topic for an example extension INF.

 1. Install the extension INF with the Microsoft PnP utility.
 For example, type `pnputil /add-driver .\SurfaceDiskExtnPackage.inf /install`.
 You will see information similar to the following command output: